Sara Markoska

 Sara Markoska (Сара Маркоска; born 27 June 1995) is a Macedonian singer.
 She represented North Macedonia in the Junior Eurovision Song Contest 2009 with the song "Za ljubovta" (За љубовта), ranking 12th with 31 points.

 Career

 Markoska lives in Skopje, North Macedonia.
-She went to the eight grade at an elementary school and was a great student.
-When the new school building was built, she had the honour to sing the new school anthem!Singing is her greatest love.
+She went to the eight grade at an elementary school and was an excellent student.
+When the new school building was built, she had the honour to sing the new school anthem.
 She went to music school and took private singing lessons with professor Vlado Srbinovski as well.

 2006: Begins her career – Stars

 Markoska performed at the international festival Zvezdichkiy (Stars), and won the third place for interpretation of the song Cama Niz Cahara (Through Sahara On My Own).

-2007–2008 First attempt for the Junior Eurovision Song Contest and participation in other festivals
+2007–2008: First attempt for the Junior Eurovision Song Contest and participation in other festivals

 Sara participated in the Macedonian national selection for the Junior Eurovision Song Contest 2007 and came in second with the song "Mislish Na Mene" (You Think Of Me).
-Afterwards she was asked to join the team performing in Rotterdam as a back-vocalist and dancer.
+Afterwards she was asked to join the team performing in Rotterdam as a backing vocalist and dancer.
 She has been to Ukraine at two festivals.
 At the Music Umbrella festival in Vinnytsia, and in 2008, at a festival in Mariupol.
 2008 was very successful for her.
 She has taken part in many festivals and humanitarian concerts.
 She was noticed and accepted, and met many children from Macedonia and other countries.